lukemunsch/anime-character-base/README.md

 [[#4](https://github.com/lukemunsch/anime-character-base/issues/4)] - Delete Character if no longer require or no one comments

-[[#5](https://github.com/lukemunsch/anime-character-base/issues/5)] - Rate Character - This was not completed but would involve user input to show the most popular characters
+[[#5](https://github.com/lukemunsch/anime-character-base/issues/5)] - Rate Character - I decided not to implement this as I was unable to resolve the issues that it generated; This will be something I discuss in my unfixed bugs.

 [[#6](https://github.com/lukemunsch/anime-character-base/issues/6)] - Comment on Characters so that people can leave their feedback